Genetalks/gtz/README.md

 #### 3. Decompression

-##### 3.1 Decompress the GTZ file with FASTA compression without FASTA
+##### 3.1 Decompress the fastq.gtz file with FASTA compression without FASTA

 `gtz -d nova.fastq.gtz`

-Unzipping gtz files with fasta compression by default does not require fasta files, which is a feature of gtz2.0.0
+Unzipping gtz files with fasta compression by default does not require fasta files, which is a feature of gtz2.x.x

+##### 3.2 Decompress the fastq.gtz file with FASTA compression without FASTA

+`gtz -d nova.bam.gtz`

+`gtz -d nova.bam.gtz --bam-to-sam`

+default, bam.gtz is unzip to bam, if want to unzip to sam, add paramters --bam-to-sam

-##### 3.2 Unzip the gtz file with fasta compression.
+##### 3.3 Unzip the gtz file with fasta compression.
 You need to specify fasta

 `gtz -d nova.fastq.gtz --ref /fasta/genomic.fna(.gz)`